18 top big data tools and technologies to know about in 2025

 - Wide column stores.
 They store data across tables that can contain very large numbers of columns to handle lots of data elements.
 Examples of wide column stores include Accumulo, Bigtable, Cassandra, HBase and ScyllaDB.

-Multimodel databases have also been created with support for different NoSQL approaches, as well as SQL in some cases; MarkLogic Server and Microsoft's Azure Cosmos DB are examples.
+Multimodel databases have also been created with support for different NoSQL approaches; MarkLogic Server and Microsoft's Azure Cosmos DB are examples.
 Many other NoSQL vendors have added multimodel support to their databases.
-For example, MongoDB now supports graph, geospatial and time series data, and Redis offers document and time series modules.
-Those two technologies and many others also now include vector database capabilities to support vector search functions in generative AI applications.
+For example, MongoDB supports graph, geospatial and time series data, and Redis offers document and time series modules.
+Those technologies and numerous others now also include vector database capabilities to support vector search functions in generative AI applications.

 Mary K. Pratt is an award-winning freelance journalist with a focus on covering enterprise IT and cybersecurity management.